 JL Beers is a North Dakota (and a little into Western Minnesota?) burger n’ beer joint chain.
 I am the first to say boo to chain restaurants, but if you’re gonna be a chain in any state isn’t North Dakota the humblest?
 I think so.

-Anyway, JL Beers made this list because it’s affordable and fairly reliably good.
+Anyway, JL Beers made this list because it’s affordable and reliably good.
 It’s hard to mess up when you have two menu items.
 Okay, I’m rounding down a tad; along with beef burgers, they offer chicken breast or black bean patties.
 Along with fresh-cut fries, they offer fresh-cut chips.
-The service can be meh at JL Beers, just a lot of youngsters who don’t seem to care all that much, but that’s only on an off night.
-Most of the time I find it just fine.
+I worked at the Watford City JL Beers briefly, and I swear, I still daydream about their food from several states away to this day.

 The main attraction at JL Beers is the draft beer.
 There are always 30ish draft beers from around the country/world on offer!
 You can sample them before you commit to one, too.
 Some of my favorites in the past have been Hofbrau’s Hefeweisen (Germany), Kona Big Wave (Hawaii) and Laughing Sun Red Dwarf (Bismarck)!